What is GSTR- 1A?

 - When Vijay accepts this correction, his GSTR-1 gets automatically updated.

-All changes in GSTR-1A must be accepted/rejected between the 15th and 17th of the next month.
-Changes made will be automatically reflected in GSTR-1.
+All changes in GSTR-1A had to be accepted/rejected between the 15th and 17th of the next month.
+Changes made would have automatically been reflected in GSTR-1.

-For example GSTR 1A for Oct has to be accepted/rejected between 15th to 17th Nov.
+For example GSTR 1A for Oct’17 had to be accepted/rejected between 15th to 17th Nov’17.

-What happens to changes made after filing GSTR-3?
+What would happen to changes made after filing GSTR-3?

-If you need to change any data after 20th of next month (after filing GSTR-3), then the same you cannot be update using a GSTR-1A.
-All revisions must be done in heads 9, 10 and 11 of the next GSTR-1 return.
+If you had to change any data after 20th of next month (after filing GSTR-3), then the same could not be updated using a GSTR-1A.
+All revisions had be done in heads 9, 10 and 11 of the next month’s GSTR-1 return.
+However, GSTR-3 is longer is use.
+Hence, GSTR-3B which is a summary return needs to be filed every month after filing the GSTR-1 (monthly).

 Details of GSTR-1A